 The Bridge to College mathematics course is based on the Southern Regional Education Board’s Math Ready course.
 The curriculum emphasizes modeling with mathematics and the Common Core State Standards for math, and a variety of essential standards from Algebra I, statistics and geometry, plus Algebra II standards that are essential for college- and career-readiness.
 The course emphasizes student engagement based on conceptual teaching and learning.
+To review all of the Bridge to College Math course materials, see this web page.

 The Bridge to College English language arts course is built on a foundation from the successful Expository Reading and Writing Course (ERWC) developed by the California State University system for high school seniors.
 The course develops skills in critical reading, academic writing, speaking and listening, research and inquiry and language use as defined by the new state English language arts learning standards for high school.
 Students will: